 I’ve seen the idea come up in conversations from time to time that acquiring food for long-term storage is pointless when you know you’re not going to live in any one place for very long.
 It’s a pain to lug it from house to house, and if you end up giving all that food away, you probably won’t have it long enough to need it, anyway.
 My perspective is a little different and comes from my experience with food storage overseas.

 I see the logic in these arguments, of course, but I feel that food storage is one of those things that everyone should have, no matter the circumstances.
 The “I don’t think I’ll need it, anyway,” is not the best mindset to adopt, because the truth is that you never know when you will need your food storage.

 My family arrived in Saudi Arabia in 1984 when I was the only child and still a baby.
 When we left shortly before Desert Storm in 1990, I had a little brother and a baby sister.
 Six years is not a terribly long time, especially in food storage years.
-Even though we lived in the same town (Dhahran) in Saudi Arabia for the duration of our stay, we changed houses several times.
+While we lived in the same town (Dhahran) in Saudi Arabia for the duration of our stay, we changed houses several times.

 The only milk available for purchase during our years in Saudi Arabia was boxed milk from Europe.
 This was specially heat treated so it could be stored for extended periods in liquid form at room temperature.
 Unfortunately, the treatment process gave the milk a slightly “off” taste, similar to what you get with reconstituted powdered milk.
-I hated the stuff, and to this day it is the reason why I have difficulty choking down any kind of milk that is not flavored with chocolate or strawberries.
+I hated the stuff.
+In fact, to this day it is the reason why I have difficulty choking down any kind of milk that is not flavored with chocolate or strawberries.
 This was, however, the only milk money could buy.

 In the spring of 1986, my mom was pregnant with my brother and we were preparing for a trip to visit relatives in the United States.
 This was known as “repatriation,” or “repat,” for short.
-We were going to be gone for several weeks, and my mom knew that the last thing she wanted to do after a 36-hour-long intercontinental journey was haul her pregnant self to the grocery store.
+We were going to be gone for several weeks.
+My mom knew that the last thing she wanted to do after a 36-hour-long intercontinental journey was haul her pregnant self to the grocery store.
 She planned ahead and bought lots of extra milk so she wouldn’t have to bother with groceries when we returned to our home.

 Thinking, as we all do when it comes to food storage, that “more is more,” she bought three cases, with sixteen liters per case.